sjsu-library/unionist/_items/unionist--text-0241.md

-  as the publication of Dymond meant that the students at the Canterbury Female Academy were gaining access to high-level current philosophy, the emphasis on the speeches of Clay and Washington indicate that, like any students in an advanced academy of that time, they were exposed to high-level examples of public speaking and political rhetoric. '
+  as the publication of Dymond meant that the students at the Canterbury Female Academy were gaining access to high-level current philosophy, the emphasis on the speeches of Clay and Washington indicate that, like any students in an advanced academy of that time, they were exposed to sophisticated examples of public speaking and political rhetoric. '
 relatedPeople: George Washington
 featured: